Memory: Types

 Researchers distinguish between recognition and recall memory.
 Recognition memory tasks require individuals to indicate whether they have encountered a stimulus (such as a picture or a word) before.
 Recall memory tasks require participants to retrieve previously learned information.
 For example, individuals might be asked to produce a series of actions they have seen before or to say a list of words they have heard before.

 By information type

 Topographical memory involves the ability to orient oneself in space, to recognize and follow an itinerary, or to recognize familiar places.
 Getting lost when traveling alone is an example of the failure of topographic memory.

 Flashbulb memories are clear episodic memories of unique and highly emotional events.
-People remembering where they were or what they were doing when they first heard the news of President Kennedy's assassination in 1963 the 9/11 or Sydney Siege are examples of flashbulb memories.
+People remembering what they were doing when they first heard the news of President Kennedy's assassination, the September 11 attacks, or the Sydney Siege are examples of flashbulb memories.

 Long-term

 Anderson (1976) divides long-term memory into declarative (explicit) and procedural (implicit) memories.